Reynolds Shareholders Meeting

 As these talks continue, it is crucial to keep the pressure up and let the Reynolds leadership know that the community is united and will not give up until conditions are improved for the workers at the bottom of their supply chain.

 In 2017, British American Tobacco (BAT) announced that they would be acquiring Reynolds American Inc. for $49 Billion.
+Since then, Reynolds has no longer had shareholders meetings, but we have continued to be in dialogue with both Reynolds and BAT.
 Read more about the latest talks between BAT and FLOC!

 Want to stay informed about the campaign?
 Contact us and sign up for the email listserve to stay up to date and get involved in the planning!